| |

 Q: How does the propulsion system work?

-The Balance Mod requires larger ships to use more engines than smaller ships to go the same speed.
-This is often referred to as
+The Balance Mod requires larger ships to use more engines than smaller ships to travel the same speed.
+This is often referred

 of movement points.
 The ship's resulting in-game movement is the total number of movement points divided by the vehicle's movement